StevenClontz/prof.clontz.org/classes/2018/06/ma125/index.md

 Grades in this course are determined primarily based upon your mastery of the course material.
-Throughout the semester, students will complete a Study Plan in MyLab Math that reflects their learning of the material, worth 85% of their grade.
-The remaining 15% will be based upon the Final Exam.
-Letter grades will be assigned as follows:
+Throughout the semester, students will complete a **Study Plan** in MyLab Math that reflects their learning of the material, worth **85%** of their grade.
+The remaining **15%** will be based upon the **Final Exam**.
+Letter grades will be assigned on the usual 10-point scale.

+In summary:

+* Weight of assessments
+    * **Study Plan: 85%**
+    * **Final Exam: 15%**
+* Letter grade assignments
-* **A**: **90%** or greater
+    * **A: 90%** or greater
-* **B**: **80%** or greater
+    * **B: 80%** or greater
-* **C**: **70%** or greater
+    * **C: 70%** or greater
-* **D**: **60%** or greater
+    * **D: 60%** or greater

 ## Active/Inactive Students

 By default all students are considered **Active** in the course.
 However, students that fail to sufficiently participate in the course (as described below) will be designated as **Inactive**.
-Inactive students will lose certain privileges (as described below).
+Inactive students will be blocked from making progress on their Study Plan until they return to Active status.

 Students may be returned
-to Active status by making an appointment and meeting with the instructor and discuss the issues that caused the student to fall into Inactive status.
+to Active status by making an appointment and meeting with the instructor and discuss the issues that caused the student to fall into Inactive status, and come to an agreement on how to correct these issues.
 Reinstatement of Active status is at the discretion of the instructor.

 ## Class Activities

 On a typical day of class,
 students will be seated at a table with a computer station and whiteboard.
-The instructor will explain the new topics for the day.
-Remaining time in the class will be spent by students working example problems in teams at their whiteboards.
+The instructor will lecture on the material as briefly as possible, and the remaining time in the class will be spent by students working example problems in small groups at their whiteboards.

 Students that are tardy will be counted as absent.
-Students that do not participate in working examples on the whiteboard will be counted as absent.
+Students that do not participate in working examples on the whiteboard when asked to do so in small groups will be counted as absent.

 ## Attendance